DeepBlueRobotics/training/docs/section-7/limelight.md

 3. When `steeringAssist()` does not see a bounding box, it turns in the direction of the last `tx` value.
 This is to make sure that if it overshoots or if the target changes direction, it will take the shortest path to try to face the target again.

-Some notes to keep in mind:
-- Make sure you keep stay consistent with units

 The programming team had some fun with this code during the 2019-2020 Pre-Season:

 <iframe width="560" height="315" src="https://www.youtube.com/embed/TjksUg227QQ" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>